studywysc/studywysc.github.io/docs/_docs/privacy.md

 ### Privacy Policy

-Last updated: 20 May 2020
+Last updated: 22 May 2020
 - Clarifying language around the kind of user data we collect

 ### Identity & access

-Wysc does not identify its Discord users outside of Discord.
+Wysc does not sell data about you.

-Wysc may retain information about GitHub contributors via GitHub.
+Wysc may retain information about Wysc Discord users in other public spaces Wysc operates, including GitHub.

 When you join Wysc Discord with a Discord account, you agree to entering a public space where your public user data may be logged by Wysc, Discord, [third-party services we use](/docs/credits), and all other users.
-Wysc logs certain public user data such as (but not limited to): your username, avatar, user ID, account creation timestamp, and arrival/departure timestamps, for moderation and analytical purposes, for the lifetime of the service.

-### Your Rights With Respect to Your Information

-Wysc does not sell your data.

 All messages sent by an end user is considered public user data due to the public nature of Wysc Discord.
 Messages sent in Wysc Discord are stored, processed, and distributed by Discord pursuant to [Discord's Privacy Policy](https://discordapp.com/privacy){: target="_blank" rel="noopener"}.
-Wysc reserves the right to remove messages from public spaces it operates at its sole discretion but is not obligated to exercise this right.
+Wysc reserves the right, but not the obligation, to remove messages from public spaces it operates at its sole discretion.
 Wysc most commonly exercises this right for: moderation purposes; and to remove personally identifiable information that is posted by users in a public space and brought to our attention.

+Wysc logs certain public user data such as (but not limited to): your username, avatar, user ID, account creation timestamp, arrival/departure timestamps, and edited/deleted messages.
+Wysc uses these logs for channel usage and moderation purposes.
+Logs for edited/deleted messages are removed after 10 days using an automated process, but we cannot guarantee its uptime.
+Wysc stores other logs for the lifetime of the service.

+### Your Rights With Respect to Your Information

+Wysc does not sell your data.

 You may have heard about the [General Data Protection Regulation (“GDPR”)](https://gdpr.eu/tag/chapter-3/){:target="_blank" rel="noopener"} in Europe and [California Consumer Privacy Act (“CCPA”)](https://oag.ca.gov/privacy/ccpa){:target="_blank" rel="noopener"} in the United States.
 GDPR and CCPA give people under its protection certain rights with respect to their personal information collected by us.